raspberrypilearning/Funny-Face-Follower/en/step_2.md

 This project requires a connection to the cloud-based machine learning engine, so you cannot work on this project offline.

-You should see the normal-looking Scratch environment, with a couple of small differences.
+You should see the Scratch environment that you are used to, with a couple of small differences.
 You will notice that there is no **Remix** button and you cannot log in as usual.

 --- /task ---